Safety is our priority. Please click here to see how our store is adapting to King County's restrictions stages of reopening in response to COVID-19.

 Q: Are items tested?

-A: We do test items before putting them out on the sales floor.
+A: We do test items to the best of our ability before putting them out on the sales floor.
 For your own peace of mind, it is best to test items to verify that they work.
 You are welcome to bring in headphones to test an MP3 player or a computer to test accessories, and we do our best to help with chargers for digital items or water to test a coffee machine.
 We do our best to assess the condition of items, but complex items like film SLR cameras are an example of something we do not have the means to thoroughly examine beyond its physical condition.

 Q: Can I use your bathroom?